 Purchase local and organic produce and products whenever possible.
-Island Lake purchases produce from Snow Valley Farms in Fernie, No’s Orchard in Creston and 3 Crows Farms in Cranbrook.
-Island Lake is also OceanWise certified meaning all fish and seafood is sustainably sourced and purchases meat from the local 4H Club
+Island Lake Lodge purchases produce from Snow Valley Farms in Fernie, No’s Orchard in Creston and 3 Crows Farms in Cranbrook.
+Island Lake Lodge is also OceanWise certified meaning all fish and seafood is sustainably sourced and purchases meat from local suppliers

 Foster a supportive relationship with small businesses in the Elk Valley.
 Make it a priority to hire local sub-contractors, consultants, and promote other local tourism operators.
 Purchase materials and office supplies from local vendors and above all else encourage local partnerships whenever possible

 Maintain an open dialogue with community grassroots conservation groups like Wildsight and The Elk River Alliance and other local organizations to communicate initiatives, management decisions, restrictions and openings when it is possible.
 This open dialogue strengthens relationships and builds mutual trust and respect

 Provide ample opportunities for local people to visit or bring friends and family for a meal, hike, snow shoe, nordic ski or to enjoy our spa services.